heliosdesign/helios-wp-boilerplate/README.md

 It has become more common (and percieved as best practice) to pull site functionality out of themes and into plugins.
 As such, there is a base-plugin template included in this repository.

+Within that plugin is a set of classes to make adding settings panels, custom post types and meta boxes much easier.

 ## Gulp Tasks

+Everything is done with gulp.
+Here is a list of useful tasks:

+	$ gulp

+Compiles the sass, runs a jshint on the javascript files and watches for changes &mdash; all in the `base-theme` directory.

+	$ gulp child

+Does the same thing as `gulp` but instead, does it in the `child-theme` directory.

+	$ gulp build

+Gets the `base-theme` ready for deployment.
+It runs and compiles the sass into minified css, and uglifies all the JS files.

+	$ gulp build:child

+Same as `gulp build` except that it does it in the `child-theme` directory.

 ## Deployment

+This setup gives us flexibility in how to deploy the project.
+Separate deploy hooks can be used to deploy each theme and custom plugin.
+Or you could deploy the whole wp-content directory and just get fancy with the `.gitignore` file.